DynaSlum/satsense/README.md

-# SateliteImaging
+# SatelliteImaging
-The software for WP1: SateliteImaging
+The software for WP1: SatelliteImaging

 ## Installation and Requirements
 We are using python 3.5 and jupyter notebook for our code.